 Pleasingly Parallel Programming Model

-Many pleasingly parallel applications are of the SPMD feature.
-DryadLINQ supports a unified data model and programming model represent and process data.
+Many pleasingly parallel applications are of the (Single Program Multiple Data) SPMD model.
+DryadLINQ supports a unified data and programming model in representation and processing of data.
 DryadLINQ data objects are collections of strong .NET type objects, which can be split into some partitions and distributed across the computers of cluster.
 These DryadLINQ data objects are represented as DistributedQuery<T> or DistributedData<T> objects to which the LINQ operators can apply.
 DryadLINQ applications can create the DistributeData<T> objects from existing data stored in DSC or convert from IEnumerable<T> objects with AsDistributed(), AsDistributedFromPartitions() operators.
 Then, these DryadLINQ data objects are partitioned and distributed to compute nodes.
 They can be processed by invoking the user defined function within Select() or ApplyPerPartition() operators.
 The sample code of this programming model is as follows:

 Var inputs= inputDataSet.AsDistributedFromPartitions();